Solar in Bowling Green, KY: 2026 Cost, Savings & Payback

 What is the solar payback period in Bowling Green?

-The average solar payback period in Bowling Green is approximately 13.2 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $9,995.
+The average solar payback period in Bowling Green is approximately 18.8 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $28,863 before subtracting installation cost.

 Does Bowling Green have net metering?

-Is solar worth it in Bowling Green, KY?
+Is solar worth it in Bowling Green, KY in 2026?